 Maintain- To prevent an existing facility, service, or relationship from declining in quality or functionality.

 Mixed Use- A project integrating a variety of land uses in one building or on one site.
-Mixed Use
+Mixed Use projects often involve commercial uses on the ground floor of a structure with residential uses above.

 Words & Phrases, Continued